-Authorized Representative: Name of Company Representative
+Authorized Representative: Authorized Representative

 Meter lnspector Certification Agreement

 SCHEDULE 3

 CAISO Authorized Inspector Acknowledgement of Meter lnspector Certification Agreement

 I acknowledge that I have read the Meter Inspector Certification Agreement entered into between NAME OF COMPANY and the CAISO.

 I understand that the CAlSO may terminate my certification as a CAlSO Authorized Inspector immediately if, in its sole discretion, the CAlSO determines that I have not performed or am not performing my duties in accordance with the CAlSO Tariff, applicable Business Practice Manual and the metering guidelines posted on the CAlSO web site (caiso.com).